 - Wash coriander leaves well and roughly chop.

-- Place sugar and hot water into a bowl and mix until sugar dissolves.
+- Place sugar and hot water into a small mixing bowl and mix until sugar dissolves.
 Add fish sauce, lime juice and grated ginger.
 Mix well and taste.
 At this point you can add more lime juice or sugar depending how tangy you like it.

 - Wash coriander sprigs well and finely chop.
 Add into dressing.